 1) The preview in CR12 is correct, but the label contents print rotated 90 degrees.
 It seemed like an orientation problem but no changes to orientation settings had any effect.
 It is as if the printer is not hearing some of the instructions from CR12.

 2) We experimented with all options in printer setup and in Crystal.
 No matter what settings we used we couldn’t prevent the rotation.
 This happened on two different PCs in the office (the only ones tried) and the printer driver seems to be the latest one available.

 2) A brand new very simply report created in v9 (on the same PC) prints correctly.
 But that same report, when run in CR12 (on the same PC) prints rotated.
 MS Word also prints to this printer correctly.

 3) If the v9 report is saved in CR12 it now prints rotated when run in v9.
 This seems to indicate that something stored in the RPT is confusing the printer.

 So I am stumped.
 I am puzzled as to why it would work in v9, work in preview of CR2008 but then print wrong.
 If you run into a similar problem or if you use the same label printer successfully with CR12 I would like to hear from you.
 If you currently use this printer you might want to use the 30-day free trial to confirm that you can print your labels before you upgrade.

 There are 2 workarounds mentioned below in the comments.
 One is exporting to PDF or printing to a PDF driver, first, then printing the PDF.
 The other has involves overriding the dimensions.
 I have more on this issue in a later post.

 SAP Claims to have fixed this issue in SP2.

-I have heard that Seagull Scientific provides free printer drivers for many zebra printers.
+I have heard that Bartender Software provides free printer drivers for many zebra printers.
 These do not seem to have the problems described here.
 So that is another potential solution.